Aradhanakuradiya/wanderlust/README.md

 # TravelBug 🌍

-**Wanderlust** is a  web application that allows users to discover, add, and manage unique travel stays across different locations.
+**TravelBug** is a  web application that allows users to discover, add, and manage unique travel stays across different locations.

 ## ✨ Features